 When to see a doctor

-See your doctor or a skin disease specialist (dermatologist) if the itching:
+See your health care provider or a skin disease specialist (dermatologist) if the itching:

 - Lasts more than two weeks and doesn't improve with self-care measures